tale-toul/ocp-aws/README.md

 ### Terraform

 The Terraform directory contains the neccessary files to create the infrastructure required to install an OCP 3.11 cluster in AWS.

+The terraform manifest is designed to be run against a region with 3 availability zones, it will not work on regions with only 2 availability zones.

 One provider is defined (https://www.terraform.io/docs/configuration/providers.html) to create the resources in AWS.
 A credentials file containing the access key ID and the access key secret is created with the following format: